Chan Choy Siong: Personal life

 Chan was the wife of Ong Pang Boon, a prominent first-generation member of the People's Action Party (PAP).
 Her niece, Cheryl Chan, was elected in the 2015 and 2020 general election.

 Death

-In 1981, Chan died in a car accident.
+In 1981, Chan died in a car accident at the age of 49.

 Legacy

 In 2005, Chan was honored by the Singapore Council of Women's Organisations (SCWO) by being added to the Wall of Fame.

 In 2014, Chan was inducted into the Singapore Women's Hall of Fame.